-Winter is on its way, and when it comes to preparing your home for the freezing temperatures, putting in or upgrading insulation is usually near the top of that list.
-When you’re planning to winterize your home, do you know how much to budget for insulation?
-Jack Nelson Service Experts Heating & Air Conditioning is here with a couple estimates of how much you can expect to shell out for insulation in Tulsa.
+Winter is coming, and when it comes to getting your home ready for the freezing temperatures, installing or upgrading insulation is typically near the top of that list.
+When you’re planning to get your home ready for winter, do you know how much to allocate to insulation?
+Jack Nelson Service Experts is here with a couple estimates of how much you can expect to pay for insulation in Tulsa.

 The usual cost of blown-in insulation installation is $1000 - $1500.
-We discover that most homeowners spend between $900 and $1900 to have blown-in insulation installed.
+We see that most people spend between $900 and $1900 to have blown-in insulation installed.
 Undoubtedly, the lower end of the cost estimate is due to “do it yourself” installations.
-But, the key point is that even with a modest investment you can seriously upgrade the energy efficiency of your home while also upgrading your comfort.
+But, the key point is that even with a moderate investment you can seriously upgrade the energy efficiency of your home while also upgrading your comfort.

 So with the potential savings, why wouldn’t you just install insulation yourself?